BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*Longbeard — Balin's grand age brings with it a wealth of wisdom.*]
+[*Longbeard â€” Balin's grand age brings with it a wealth of wisdom.*]

 [*In the Priority phase, Balin may spend a Will point to enable his side